 Your initial session is an opportunity for you to get to know your counselor.
 Your counselor will carefully listen to the issues and concerns you bring to counseling.
 Your situation and background will be discussed to develop a treatment plan that will clarify your concerns, goals, and needs.

 The Center contracts with most major health insurers.
 We are also an approved mental-health provider for Medicaid and Medicare insurance plans.
 Our client services specialists will gather your insurance information during your initial phone call and verify insurance benefits prior to your first appointment.

 If you’re uninsured or underinsured, you can work with us to customize a payment plan.
 Samaritan Counseling Center of the Fox Valley may be able to adjust fees, as funds are available, for you if you cannot afford our standard rates.
 We make every effort to subsidize these costs with help from our generous donors.

-There are 500 Samaritan Centers in 355 cities making the Samaritan network one of the largest counseling providers in the country integrating psychology and theology in cost effective counseling.
+There are 500 Samaritan Center offices in 355 cities making the Samaritan network one of the largest counseling providers in the country integrating psychology and theology in cost effective counseling.
 A common feature of these centers is the philosophy of looking at the whole person, including mind, body, spirit and to understand the client’s needs and develop appropriate treatment plans.